jtostlebe/nevergiveup/content/people/james-lee.md

 James offers mentorship, guidance, and emotional support to participants, drawing on his own experiences with incarceration and successful reentry to build trust, inspire hope, and strengthen their sense of possibility.

-#James graduated from Shane's previous transitional living program in September 2022.
+James graduated from Never Give Up Transitional Living in September 2025.